Hashing and encryption, are they the same?

 Password Storage

 Hash functions are widely used to store passwords in databases etc., securely.
 It can sufficiently decrease the impact and extent of an attacker if he has to access any breached database.
-It is because an attacker will not be able to revert the hashes to the original passwords; therefore, not be able to gain access to the user accounts.
+It is because an attacker will not be able to revert the hashes to the original passwords, therefore, unable to gain access to the user accounts.

-Other than this, many application login processes use hash functions when logging in a user.
+Besides this, many application login processes use hash functions when logging in to a user.
 Because the entire user input is hashed before sending it to the server, it reduces injection attacks.

 File equality

-Hashing is also proper when there is a need to compare two or more files.
+Hashing is also proper when comparing two or more files is needed.
 Traditionally, a person would have to open both files and compare word by word if any changes are made, but any changes can be quickly identified using hashing.

 Data Integrity Checks

-Checking if data has remained untampered and the data integrity remains intact is the most common application of hash functions as it is used to generate checksums on files.
+Checking if data has remained untampered and the data integrity remains intact is the most common application of hash functions, as it generates checksums on files.
 Using hash functions in this way assures the user and application about the correctness of data.

 Integrity checks are used in File monitoring systems, where the changes made to sensitive files are monitored.